adityamukho/node-box-sdk/README.md

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

-## Release History
-* **April 25, 2014 - v0.0.0-a1:** Supports all file and folder operations, as well as event long-polling.

 ## License
 Copyright (c) 2014-2015 Aditya Mukhopadhyay
 Licensed under the MIT license.